 Staying safe on Schoolies

-As we head towards the end of 2021, many Year 12s will be getting ready for Schoolies (also called Leavers in some states).
+As we head towards the end of the year, many Year 12s will be getting ready for Schoolies (also called Leavers in some states).

-Here we give you some tips to make sure you and your friends have the best time possible.
+Here we give you some tips to make sure you have the best time possible.

 Take care of yourself and your friends